SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/FirstContact/FirstContact.md

 Once the class method `defaultSpec` is defined, you can start to open your UI as follows: `CustomerSatisfactionPresenter new openWithSpec`.
-You should obtain a widget similar to the one shown in Fig. *@figFirstCut@*.
+You should obtain a widget similar to the one shown in Figure *@figFirstCut@*.

 ![A first version of the customer satisfaction UI.](figures/FirstCut.png width=50&label=figFirstCut)